-China's quarter century of dizzying export growth began once the reformist camp reaffirmed its authority over economic policy in the early 1990s.
-Deng, in one of the final political gambits of his career, launched his famous "southern tour" in 1992 to focus national attention on the successes of earlier policy experiments in a handful of locations on China's east coast (Vogel, 2011).
-These efforts had included the creation of Special Economic Zones (SEZs), which allowed foreign companies to set up factories that imported inputs and exported final outputs, relatively free from the interference of government minders (Yu and Tian, 2012; Alder, Shao and Zilibotti, 2013).
-As reformers retook the helm, China embraced global markets more fully, pushing the number of SEZs from 20 in 1991 to
+China's one-quarter century of dizzying export growth began once the reformist camp reaffirmed its authority over economic policy in the early 1990s.
+Deng, in one of the final political gambits of his career, launched his famous "southern tour" in 1992 to focus national attention on the successes of earlier policy experiments in a handful of locations on China's east coast (Vogel 2011).
+These efforts had included the creation of special economic zones (SEZs), which allowed foreign companies to set up factories that imported inputs and exported final outputs, relatively free from the interference of government minders (Yu & Tian 2012, Alder et al. 2013).
+As reformers retook the helm, China embraced global markets more fully, pushing the number of SEZs from 20 in 1991 to 150 in 2010.
+According to the World Bank, inflows of foreign direct investment, which had averaged only 0.7% of GDP during the 1980s, surged to 4.2% of GDP during the 1990s and 2000s.
+Production for foreign markets began a spectacular ascent, with China's share of world manufacturing exports growing from 2.3% in 1991 to 18.8% in 2013 (Figure 2; see also Storesletten & Zilibotti 2014 on the factors that have shaped China's development process).